Top

 What I Do For You In The First Hours And Days

-Once I represent you, officers and detectives are not allowed to question you without me present.
-This gives you a layer of protection in a setting that can feel intimidating.
-I help you understand what paperwork you have been given, what your release conditions mean, and what you should expect at the first court appearance.
-I also talk with you about things you can do right away that may help your situation, such as preserving evidence or gathering documents.
+Once I represent you, officers and detectives should not be questioning you without your attorney present.
+That gives you a layer of protection in a setting that can feel intimidating.
+I help you understand any paperwork you have been given, what release conditions such as bail, no contact orders, or travel limits actually mean, and what you should expect at your first court appearance.

 Former Prosecutor Working To Protect Your Future

 Today I use that perspective as a criminal defense lawyer to stand between you and the power of the state.
 I can anticipate how the prosecution may try to present the facts, which witnesses they may rely on, and where their file is likely to be weakest.
-This allows me to plan your defense with a clear understanding of what may be happening on the other side, instead of simply reacting to surprises in court.
+This allows me to plan your defense with a clearer understanding of what may be happening on the other side instead of simply reacting to surprises in court.

 With more than 17 years of criminal law work behind me, I have handled a wide range of matters, from misdemeanors to serious felonies.
 That experience is valuable, but what matters most is how it is applied to your specific situation.
 My goal is to take what I know from both sides of the courtroom and put it to use in a way that protects your rights, your record, and your long term plans.
 I cannot promise a particular outcome, but I can promise that I will approach your case with preparation, honesty, and a strategy built around you.